ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/faqs.md

 11. Mint #0 - **Instant**
 12. Project launch! - **1 week** after step 11

-## Core contract vs. Minter contract
+## Contract Ecosystem

 **Core contract:**
 This is the smart contract that controls the artwork created by the artist.
 No financial transactions occur on this smart contract.

+**AdminACL:**
+By default, Engine smart contracts have two sets of permissions, Admin and Artist.
+The AdminACL contract controls which wallets can access which functions on your core contract.
+If you'd like to assign more granular control of your smart contract to different wallets, you can fork and customize the AdminACL contract.

+**Minter Filer:**
+The minter filter configures minter-types to specific projects.

 **Minter contract:**
 These smart contracts receive funds and split them between the artist(s) and the platform.
 Artists receive funds directly from these contracts.

-## How do we list Art Blocks Engine pieces on OpenSea?
+## How do we list Art Blocks Engine pieces on secondary markets?

-OpenSea will automatically detect and display projects on your contract as one large collection.
-If you’d like each project to have its own storefront, please contact account manager to facilitate the change.
+Secondary marketplaces will automatically detect and display projects on your contract.
+If you’d like each project to have its own storefront on OpenSea, please contact an account manager to facilitate the change.

 ## What's the difference between a testnet token and a mainnet token?